thiagokimo/Alexei/README.md

 ## TODO
 * Figure-out a way to let Alexei perform synchronous AND/OR asynchronous calculus.
-* Make it thread-safe.
-This way I won't need to wrap Alexei inside AsyncTasks or Handlers.
 * Feed Alexei with more predefined calculus.